avalanche-foundation/ACPs/ACPs/151-icm-use-current-block-pchain-height/README.md

 ## Abstract

-Proposes that VMs use the P-Chain height of the current block being built instead of the parent block when verifying aggregated signatures of Avalanche Interchain Messages (ICM).
+Proposes that the ProposerVM passes inner VMs the P-Chain block height of the current block being built rather than the P-Chain block height of the parent block.
+Inner VMs use this P-Chain height for verifying aggregated signatures of Avalanche Interchain Messages (ICM).
 This will allow for a more reliable way to determine which validators should participate in signing the message, and remove unnecessary waiting periods.

 ## Motivation

-Currently ICM messages use P-Chain height of the parent block when verifying messages for inclusion in the current block.
-Using the parent's P-Chain height is necessary for safe block building purposes but not for ICM message verification.
+Currently the ProposerVM passes the P-Chain height of the parent block to inner VMs, which use the value to verify ICM messages in the current block.
+Using the parent block's P-Chain height is necessary for verifying the proposer and reaching consensus on the current block, but it is not necessary not for verifying ICM messages within the block.

 Using the P-Chain height of the current block being built would make operations using ICM messages to modify the validator set, such as ones specified in [ACP-77](../77-reinventing-subnets/README.md) be verifiable sooner and more reliably.
 Currently at least two new P-Chain blocks need to be produced after the relevant state change for it to be reflected for purposes of ICM aggregate signature verification.